 “Seems a bit harsh,” the prince whispers.

 Bruce agrees, but it’s the first time he’s had to answer such a question.
 Each house before had thrown open its doors when they heard the horse hooves on the road.
 All had laid out elaborate settings of food and wine.
-Bruce had eaten and drank more than he could handle, but he was taken back by this house’s lack of pomp.
+Bruce had eaten and drank more than he could handle, but he was taken aback by this house’s lack of pomp.

 The door opens with a creak, and they are face to face with a young girl dressed in a strange costume.
 She’s wearing large round glasses, far too big for her face, making her eyes appear as two giant saucers of blueberry jam.
 An oversized pink-flowered bonnet covers her hair, ears, and forehead.
 Wrapped around her body, held closed by a rather dirty hand, is a tattered quilt of brown and green squares with a noticeable amount of brown fur clinging to it.